-You are free to execute (test) your programs on your machine using any method you choose.
-However, it is recommended that you compile and execute your programs using the command line scripts described below since this will ensure the closest match to the way in which the judges will compile and execute your programs.

-In particular, the runxxx scripts below will pin your program's execution to a single CPU just as the judges will do.
+- You are free to execute (test) your programs on your machine using any method you choose.
+However, it is strongly recommended that you compile and execute your programs using the command line scripts described below, which are precisely what the judges will use to compile and execute submissions.
+Testing your program with these scripts will ensure the closest match to the way in which the judges will compile and execute your programs. - In particular, note that the runxxx scripts below will pin your program's execution to a single CPU just as the judges will do.
 (Note however that the scripts do not invoke a sandbox like the judges will do; in particular, the scripts do not enforce memory nor time limits like the judge's sandbox will.)